Conference badges are an important networking tool – stop wasting money on badge designs that don’t work.

 6. …Have a small logo and conference title

-Make the research conference logo and title small and put them at the bottom.
 Your conference branding may be a work of art, but delegates already know where they are.
-(And if they don’t, you have bigger problems to deal with.)
+(And if they don’t, you have bigger problems than name badges to deal with.)
+So make the research conference logo and title small and put them at the bottom.

 7. …Not flip over

-A familiar face is approaching you in the hallway, they gave a great presentation last year…but what’s their name again?
+A familiar face is approaching you in the hallway, they gave a great presentation earlier today…but what’s their name again?
 You eyeball their badge, but it’s flipped over and is coming up blank.
 Just like your memory.

 Invest in conference name badge holders that don’t flip.
 Look for lanyards that connect to two holes in the top corners of the holder.
 (And if you can’t stop them flipping over, print them double-sided.)